jacobWeeces/ct/README.md

 ## The Problem This Solves

+> **Note:** This behavior has been observed specifically on **macOS with Apple Silicon** when using `dtach` with mobile terminal apps like Termius.
+I haven't tested dtach on other platforms, and this issue may be specific to this environment. dtach is a great tool - this wrapper just adds some extra safeguards for my particular use case.

-When using `dtach` directly, closing a terminal window (especially from mobile apps like Termius) often leaves behind **zombie processes** that:
+When using `dtach` directly on my setup, closing a terminal window (especially from mobile apps like Termius) sometimes leaves behind **zombie processes** that:
 - Spin at 100% CPU indefinitely
 - Corrupt socket state
 - Cause new sessions to show blank screens with just a cursor